Sxmindu/Live-Migration/qemu-logs/HOST-CONFIGURATIONS.md

     ip addr add <host_ip>/24 dev br0
     ip route add default via 10.22.196.254 dev br0
     ```
-    - This is already setuped in both host machines, if the bridge in the machine is removed accidently use the above code to set it up again.
+    - This is already setuped in both host machines, if the bridge in a machine is removed accidently use the above code to set it up again.

 ## Network File System